mherrmann/fbs-tutorial/README.md

 ## Creating an installer
 Desktop applications are normally distributed by means of an installer.
 On Windows, this would be an executable called `TutorialSetup.exe`.
 On Mac, mountable disk images such as `Tutorial.dmg` are commonly used.
+On Linux, `.deb` files are common on Ubuntu, `.rpm` on Fedora / CentOS, and `.pkg.tar.xz` on Arch.

-Finally on Ubuntu, `.deb` files are the de-facto standard. fbs lets you generate each of these files via the command:
+fbs lets you generate each of the above packages via the command:

     fbs installer

+Depending on your operating system, this may require you to first install some tools.
+Please read on for OS-specific instructions.

 ### Windows installer
 Before you can use the `installer` command on Windows, please install